-If you simply list your business with a broker or post on a web site you may be limiting your exposure to potential buyers and your ability to sell your business for its full worth.
+If you simply list on a web site or social media you may be limiting your exposure to potential buyers and your ability to sell your business for its full worth.

 There are two distinct ways that PBS work with you to sell your business:

 During our consultation process, you tell us everything about your business and we share with you knowledge of broader market and industry trends.
 This means much more accurate positioning of your business than if you simply list it on a directory/web site or brokerage site.

 Target your business to the buyers who are most likely to purchase.
 Avoid wasting time and ensure maximum sales and profit potential.
 We personally call all prospective purchasers to assess their suitability after all time is precious.

 PBS make sure we only release your business profile to genuine buyers.